 Jim Jirsa, Epstein’s Executive Managing Director, has been involved with ECF since its inception.
 His position at ECF’s origin was assisting in establishing the protocols, accounting practices, and programs for ECF.
 For the past few years, his role has been as a volunteer and participant in numerous charity events.

 Tom Smiles, Epstein’s Director of Engineering, has been involved with ECF since its inception.
 He has been an important part of the Program Committee since the charity’s beginning.
-He has volunteered for various projects including Rebuilding Together Metro Chicago, Real Men Read, Summer Build Event and School Supply Drives.
+He has volunteered for various projects including Rebuilding Together, Real Men Read, Summer Build Event and School Supply Drives.

 Tim Gall, Chief Bridge Engineer, joined ECF in 2018 with a strong passion for volunteering and charitable efforts.
 Currently, he serves as a mentor for the ACE Mentor program, working with high school students interested in architecture and engineering.
 Tim has also been active with Chicago Cares, the Night Ministry and supports the After School Matters program in Chicago.

-Samantha Schneider, Architect, is one of the newest members of ECF.
-She is very excited to bring new ideas and energy to the committee.
+Samantha Schneider, Architect, is very excited to bring new ideas and energy to the committee.
 Service is a strong value of hers, as she has been volunteering for many different organizations and events throughout her life, including being a mentor for the ACE Mentor Program at Epstein.